edasdemirlab/edasdemirlab.github.io/_posts/2022-01-29-new-publication-in-OMEGA.md

  - Mathematical programming, heuristic solution approaches, and computational experiments with analytical tools.

-You may see the abstract below at full paper at [OMEGA's web site](https://www.sciencedirect.com/science/article/pii/S0305048321001961#!).
-If you have trouble with accessing the paper, please feel free to contact me so that I can provide you with the full text free of charge.
+You may see the abstract below and the full paper at [OMEGA's web site](https://www.sciencedirect.com/science/article/pii/S0305048321001961#!).
+If you have trouble with accessing the paper, please feel free to contact me so that I can provide you with the full text.

 Abstract and keywords of the paper are below: